mason-lee-ceng/mason-lee-ceng.github.io/essays/DesignPatterns.md

 This isn’t theory—it’s survival.
 Without patterns, projects quickly become brittle, inconsistent, and difficult to scale.

-> “Design patterns help you build frameworks that are extensible, reusable, and understandable.” — *Erich Gamma et al.,* _Design Patterns: Elements of Reusable Object-Oriented Software_

 ## My First Encounter with Patterns: A Symphony in Refactor

 I remember refactoring a sprawling JavaScript front-end for a dashboard.
 Buttons triggered multiple functions.
 The data pipeline was spaghetti.
 When my team introduced the **Observer Pattern** to manage UI updates based on data changes, everything clicked—literally and figuratively.
 Instead of manual updates, our components subscribed to data changes and reacted automatically.
 It felt like introducing a conductor to a chaotic band: suddenly, every instrument played in harmony.